-Susan Amat is the founder of Launch Pad Tech, a new technology accelerator in downtown Miami, and co-founder and executive director of The Launch Pad at Toppel, an entrepreneurial career center at the University of Miami.
+Susan Amat is the founder of Venture Hive, an downtown Miami accelerator and incubator for technology entrepreneurs from around the world.
+She co-founded The Launch Pad, an entrepreneurial career center at the University of Miami.
 A serial entrepreneur, she started and ran a successful record label and developed a television show and the first CD-Rom magazine.
-She teaches business strategy, entrepreneurship and organizational behavior at UM, chairs Startup Florida, part of the Startup America partnership, and chairs the new STEM Board for Miami-Dade County Public Schools.
+She chairs the STEM Board for Miami-Dade County Schools.

-Melissa Krinzman is founder and managing director of Venture Architects, a leading business planning firm that positions private companies and nonprofit organizations for success in the capital-raising process.
-Previously, Krinzman was president of Tyber USA, the U.S. subsidiary of a European fabric manufacturer and fashion company, and held management posts at three national nonprofits.
-She is on boards for The Miami Foundation, Ransom Everglades School and Locust Projects.
+Melissa Krinzman is founder and managing director of Venture Architects, a leading business planning firm that positions private companies for success in the capital-raising process.
+Since 1998, Venture Architects has worked with almost 900 companies that have raised over $1 billion in investment capital.
+Recently, Melissa co-founded Krillion Ventures, a venture capital fund that provides Seed and Series A stage funding to tech-enabled companies based in Miami, New York City and San Francisco.
+She is on the boards for The Miami Foundation, Ransom Everglades School and Locust Projects.

 Rob Strandberg is president and CEO of Enterprise Development Corporation of South Florida (EDC), a public-private partnership that assists emerging science and technology companies.
-He oversees the C. Scott Ellington Technology Business Incubator, EDC conferences, administration of the New World Angels and other programs.
-He has been a CEO of technology companies Xytrans, PSC and DATAMAX.
-He has been a director of such public companies as Sawtek/Triquint, Merix/Via Systems and Quipp/ITW.
+He oversees the EDC’s mentor program, a number of incubators, EDC conferences, administration of the New World Angels and other programs.
+He has been a CEO of technology companies Xytrans, PSC and DATAMAX and a director of Sawtek/Triquint, Merix/Via Systems and Quipp/ITW.

 Marjorie Weber is chair of SCORE Miami-Dade, and also serves as a technical advisor for small-business clients seeking funding and a mentor.
-The chapter, one of the nation’s largest, has 93 counselors and helps more than 2,000 businesses.
-She is president of Florida Fidelity Group, which addresses needs of small-business entrepreneurs.
-She was a founding board member of the Haitian American Emergency Relief Committee and a Home Loan Bank Board Atlanta task force member.
+The chapter, one of the nation’s largest, has 93 counselors and helps more than 2,000 businesses through low-cost workshops and free one-on-one counseling.
+She is also president of Florida Fidelity Group, which addresses needs of small-business entrepreneurs.